 While one of the four blithely reaches out to President Nixon and, to no one’s surprise, becomes a penpal, Turn-bullet is pulling strings in Washington on behalf of the missing soldier, who has become a captive laborer in a Chinese radio factory, there charming factory co-workers and audiences of exhibition wrestling but not pleasing the Communist Party.

-The author’s web log (blog), also included as individual articles in the menu, discusses your questions and thoughts about various elements of the book.
-Feel free to take a look at the opening chapters of Cold Morning Shadow.
+The individual articles in the menu discuss questions and thoughts about various elements of the book.